infinum/qa-handbook/Knowledge/Estimations in QA.md

 ## Introduction

-As per [Wikipedia](https://en.wikipedia.org/wiki/Estimation): “**Estimation** (or **estimating**) is the process of finding an estimate or approximation, which is a value that is usable for some process even if input data may be incomplete, uncertain or unstable.”
+As per [Wikipedia](https://en.wikipedia.org/wiki/Estimation): "**Estimation** (or **estimating**) is the process of finding an estimate or approximation, which is a value that is usable for some process even if input data may be incomplete, uncertain or unstable."

 The estimation can be valuable and very useful when answering [two questions](https://www.guru99.com/an-expert-view-on-test-estimation.html) that a client or project member can have: